Kuyoh/docker-vcpkg/README.md

 * [CMake](https://cmake.org) - installed as part of the docker build
 * [Ninja](https://ninja-build.org) - installed as part of the docker build
 * [GCC](https://gcc.gnu.org) - installed as part of the docker build
 * [Visual Studio Code](https://code.visualstudio.com) - IDE for testing the dockerfiles
-  Note: the [C/C++ extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) for VSCode currently does not support alpine-linux/musl (see [Issue #4827](https://github.com/microsoft/vscode-cpptools/issues/4827)).

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- GETTING STARTED -->